shxuy/3DTowerOfHanoi/README.md

 | Safari           | N/A                               | very frozen | N/A    |
 | Edges            | crash                             | N/A         | N/A    |

-If you want make animation more fluent, please use a smaller number of framebuffer.resolution defined in allObjects.js at the expense of aliasing of the shadow.
+If you want make animation more fluent, please use a smaller number for framebuffer.resolution defined in allObjects.js at the expense of aliasing of the shadow.

 ## Code modification suggestions